VeloraMC/.github/profile/README.md

-# Lumio Studios – Where ambition meets digital creativity
+# Lumio Studios – Where Ambition Meets Digital Creativity
 A dedicated and dynamic team with big ambitions that is making a lasting impact on the indie scene with creative games, sophisticated Minecraft plugins, designs, and unique projects.

 > Experiences crafted with the player at the center, combined with revolutionary technical advancements and adaptable creative tools, open the doors to a diverse array of possibilities.
 These range from classic, timelessly engaging games built on cherished mechanics to custom-designed plugins tailored to enhance server functionality, fostering deeper connections within communities in distinct and meaningful ways.
 Whether through traditional methods or imaginative designs, this dynamic approach continually evolves to shape a vibrant and interactive landscape.